FuelLabs/fuel-dev-env/README.md

+# ⚠️ Archival Notice

+This repo has been migrated to https://github.com/FuelLabs/fuel-bridge

 # Fuel Development Environment

 This project runs a local Fuel development environment with both an L1 node and a Fuel node.